Ircama/ELM327-emulator/README.md

 __A Python emulator of the ELM327 OBD-II adapter connected to a vehicle supporting multi-ECU simulation.__

 *ELM327-emulator* connects client applications to multiple emulated [ECU](https://en.wikipedia.org/wiki/Engine_control_unit)s via [OBD-II](https://en.wikipedia.org/wiki/On-board_diagnostics) interface through different networking systems, including serial communication (where [pseudo-terminals](https://en.wikipedia.org/wiki/Pseudoterminal) are used if supported by the operating systems), or direct interaction with communication devices, or TCP/IP, or Bluetooth.
+Besides emulating the ELM327 adapter, it can also emulate the diagnostic bus itself, exposing a CAN interface running the SLCAN (Lawicel) firmware or a K-Line ECU (ISO 9141-2 / ISO 14230), so that applications driving a CANable or a VAG KKL adapter can talk to the emulated ECUs.
 The software simulates an [ELM327](https://en.wikipedia.org/wiki/ELM327) adapter connected to a vehicle, includes a command-line interface for extensive monitoring and offers a documented Python development framework to implement ECU emulation objects.

 *ELM327-emulator* is able to support basic ELM327 commands and OBD service requests through stateless request/response method via OBD-II, but can also handle stateful [UDS](https://en.wikipedia.org/wiki/Unified_Diagnostic_Services) communication with [ISO-TP](https://en.wikipedia.org/wiki/ISO_15765-2) Flow Control and [Keyword Protocol 2000](https://en.wikipedia.org/wiki/Keyword_Protocol_2000), concurrently emulating multiple ECUs.
 It is designed to be extended via a plugin architecture to allow easy development of specific tasks implementing workflows, including the possibility to simulate anomalies for testing purposes.
 Many AT commands are supported, as well as some [OBDLink](https://www.obdlink.com/) AT/ST [commands](https://www.scantool.net/scantool/downloads/98/stn1100-frpm.pdf).
+Diagnostic Trouble Codes (modes 03, 07 and 0A) can be simulated, a mode 01 request can carry multiple PIDs, and requests sent to the functional address (`7DF` or `18DB33F1`) are answered by the emulated ECUs.

 *ELM327-emulator* supports different operating systems including Windows, macOS and UNIX/Linux; it is agnostic of the client application and has been tested with [python-OBD](https://github.com/brendan-w/python-OBD) as well as with many applications on Windows, Linux and on smartphone devices.